NotPentium/NFS_ElectronicsTeamToolbox/Valkyrie/oscillatorCircuitDesign/oscillatorDesignTheory.md

 A Pierce oscillator is an electronic circuit used for generating stable and accurate sinusoidal signals, commonly in crystal oscillator applications.
 Named after physicist George W. Pierce, it relies on a crystal resonator and a feedback network with load capacitance to achieve precise frequency generation.
 ## Load Capacitance

-Load capacitance (C_L) is the terminal capacitance of the crystal oscillator circuit, determined by external capacitors CL1 and CL2 and stray capacitance (Cs).
+Load capacitance (CL) is the terminal capacitance of the crystal oscillator circuit, determined by external capacitors CL1 and CL2 and stray capacitance (CS).
 Frequency accuracy requires the oscillator circuit to exhibit the same load capacitance as adjusted for the crystal.
 Frequency stability mandates constant load capacitance.
-External capacitors CL1 and CL2 tune the desired value of C_L.
+External capacitors CL1 and CL2 tune the desired value of CL.

 ## Oscillator Transconductance